Dan McLaughlin

 Daniel Edwin McLaughlin (born March 18, 1974) is a professional sportscaster who is a co-host of Golf with Jay Delsing on ESPN Radio in St. Louis and nationally syndicated.
 His co-host is former PGA Tour professional, Jay Delsing.
 Their parent station is 101 ESPN in St. Louis.
+He also calls baseball games for the Missouri Tigers on SEC Network+.
 He formerly worked on the St. Louis Cardinals and St. Louis Blues telecasts on the cable television channel Bally Sports Midwest.
 He also worked as a play-by-play announcer for the NFL on Fox.

 Early life

 McLaughlin was born on March 18, 1974, in St. Louis, Missouri.
 He grew up in the St. Louis area where his father was a school teacher.
 Following his graduation from St. John Vianney High School in suburban Kirkwood, Missouri, McLaughlin attended Lindenwood University in Saint Charles, where he played baseball.
 Setting his sights on sports broadcasting from an early age, McLaughlin performed a variety of broadcasting duties at university-owned KCLC while a student at Lindenwood.